amitibo/cameranetwork/README.md

 -------------

 Documentation is provided using [sphinx](http://www.sphinx-doc.org/).
-To compile the documentation:
+To compile the documentation:<br />
-`pip install -U Sphinx`
+Make sure Sphinx is installed `pip install -U Sphinx`

 Navigate to document folder `cd docs`,<br />
 then generate source files - <br />